gridai/grid-docs/docs/platform/billing/billing-rates.md

 ## List pricing

 If you need to run jobs for a long time and they cannot be interrupted, then use the default way of running.
-This will use list pricing
+This will use the list pricing.

 ```text
 grid run main.py